AdobeDocs/commerce-operations.en/help/tools/quality-patches-tool/patches-available-in-qpt/v1-1-55/acsd-58566-grapghql-internal-server-error-for-purchase-order-comments.md

 <u>Prerequisites</u>:

-B2B module installed and Company and Purchase Orders are enabled.
+B2B modules are installed and Company and Purchase Orders are enabled.

 <u>Steps to reproduce</u>: